uservoice/uservoice-ruby/README.md

 puts "1.
 Go to #{uservoice_client.authorize_url} and click \"Allow access\"." puts "2.
 Then type the oauth_verifier which is passed as a GET parameter to the callback URL:"

-# In a web app we would get the oauth_verifier from UserVoice (after a redirection back to CALLBACK_URL).
+# In a web app we would get the oauth_verifier through a redirect from UserVoice (after a redirection back to CALLBACK_URL).
 # In this command-line example we just read it from stdin:
 uservoice_client.login_verified_user(gets.match('\w*').to_s)